Why is my Amazon RDS for MySQL DB instance using more storage than expected?

 Note: Turn off the general and slow query logs when you're not actively using them to troubleshoot.

 Manage or reduce InnoDB system tablespace size

 The system tablespace contains the InnoDB data dictionary and undo space, and it starts out at 10 MB.
 After space is allocated, the file will always be at least that size, though long-running transactions can consume more available storage.

 By default, Amazon RDS sets innodb_file_per_table to 1.
 This means that the data for each tablespace is stored in its own .ibd file.
 To recover space that is marked as reusable for related tables, use OPTIMIZE TABLE to resize per table tablespace files, or drop a table.

 If innodb_file_per_table is set to 0, all tables are also allocated to the system tablespace.
 Dropping tables or indexes, or deleting or truncating data from tables allocated in the system tablespace marks the space previously occupied as reusable.
 But, innodb_file_per_table doesn't free up any space to the file system.

 Because it's not possible to shrink the system tablespace in-place, export your current database's data, and then import the data into a new instance.
 To reduce downtime, configure your new MySQL instance as a replica of the source Amazon RDS instance.
-When the subordinate is synchronized with the source Amazon RDS master instance, switch to the new instance.
+When the replica is synchronized with the source Amazon RDS instance, switch to the new instance.
 For information about manual replication, see Replication with a MySQL or MariaDB Instance Running External to Amazon RDS.

 Note: Restoring from a snapshot or creating a Read Replica won't help you recover space from the system tablespace.
 This is because both methods use a snapshot of the source instance storage volume that contains the system tablespace.